aleksve/ischedule/README.md

 **Limitations**

 If the scheduled tasks need to be run concurrently on different threads, then this package cannot be used.
 [Multiprocesseing parallelism](https://docs.python.org/3/library/multiprocessing.html) is however an excellent alternative in Python.
+An example implementation is available in the tests folder on GitHub.

 **Known issues**